-- □ Definition of Security Event, Incident, and Breach.
-Consider explaining the difference between an event, incident, and breach so that those in the organization involved with incident response understand the distinction. - Security Event Escalation.
+□Security Event Escalation.
 By their very nature security events are relatively common occurrences.
 Only a small percentage of events will become incidents, and an even smaller percentage of events will ultimately become breaches.
 Nonetheless, it is important to explain the process under which an event should be escalated to an incident, or a breach, and the impact that such an escalation has on who within the organization needs to become involved in an investigation and how the investigation should be handled.

-- □ Responsibilities For Conducting an Incident Investigation.
+Responsibilities For Conducting an Incident Investigation.
 The plan should explain who within the organization is responsible for investigating security incidents, to whom information should be reported, and who has the authority (and responsibility) to seek additional resources when needed.
-To the extent that one of the purposes for conducting an investigation is to provide in-house counsel with information needed to make legal recommendations, the plan should consider whether an organization desires the investigation to be conducted under the auspice of the attorney-client and attorney work product privileges.
-If so, the plan should make clear that the investigation is operating under the direction of counsel and the plan should provide instructions to the employees who may be collecting information concerning how to preserve privilege, including involving legal counsel in the investigation of certain types of security incidents. - Internal Contact Information.
-Many plans also include a quick reference guide naming the people within an organization who can help in the investigation of a security incident. - □ External Contact Information.
-Many plans include a quick reference guide naming the people outside of an organization who can help in the investigation of a security incident, which may include contacts with law enforcement (e.g., FBI and Secret Service), outside counsel, forensic investigators, call-center support, credit monitoring, public relations experts, etc. If the organization has a cyber-insurance policy, the approved vendors should be identified in the plan. - Recordkeeping.
+To the extent that one of the purposes for conducting an investigation is to provide inhouse counsel with information needed to make legal recommendations, the plan should consider whether an organization desires the investigation to be conducted under the auspice of the attorney-client and attorney work product privileges.
+If so, the plan should make clear that the investigation is operating under the direction of counsel and the plan should provide instructions to the employees who may be collecting information concerning how to preserve privilege, including involving legal counsel in the investigation of certain types of security incidents.
+Tip: Be sure to designate a project manager to hold the team members accountable for their assigned tasks and to ensure that the investigation is proceeding guickly.

+□Internal Contact Information.
+Many plans also include a quick reference guide naming the people within an organization who can help in the investigation of a security incident.
+This should include the incident response team member and their cell phone numbers, along with individuals who can serve as back-up support in the event a response team member is unavailable.

+□External Contact Information.
+Many plans include a quick reference guide naming the people outside of an organization who can help in the investigation of a security incident, which may include contacts with law enforcement (e.g., FBI and Secret Service), outside counsel, forensic investigators, call-center support, credit monitoring, public relations experts, etc. If the organization has a cyberinsurance policy, the approved vendors should be identified in the plan.
+Tip: If your organization operates in the European Union and is subject to the GDPR, the plan should include the name of the lead supervisory authority and the relevant information for reporting a breach, as breaches resulting in a risk to the rights and freedoms of individuals may need to be reported to the regulator within 72 hours after your organization becomes aware of it.

+□ Recordkeeping.
 Plans typically explain the type of documents and records that should be kept concerning the investigation in order to permit in-house counsel to reconstruct when the organization knew certain pieces of information and when the organization took certain steps.
-Such reconstruction may be necessary in litigation or a regulatory investigation. - □ Post-Incident Reporting.
+Such reconstruction may be necessary in litigation or a regulatory investigation.

+□Post-Incident Reporting.
 Many plans discuss how the organization will take information learned during an incident and incorporate that back into the organization's security program.
 This might include "lessons-learned" from how an incident was handled or ways to prevent an incident from occurring again.
+Under the GDPR, organizations are required to document an incident, its effects, and any remedial action taken.
+If the organization decided it was not a reportable breach, it should document the basis for that decision.